gabrielmoura/laravel-pennant-redis/README.md

 ## Introduction

 A Redis Driver for the [Laravel Pennant](https://github.com/laravel/pennant).
+Now compatible with Laravel 11 and igbinary.

+## Compatibility
+- Laravel 10
+- Laravel 11
+- IgBinary

 ## Objective

 Considering the necessity of employing storage other than arrays or databases, I took the liberty of crafting a driver to provide native support for Redis.

 The advantage lies in not being confined to a single Laravel instance or the database, which already contends with its challenges of overload.

 This minor alteration is a replica of the database driver, with adaptations for writing and reading Hash in Redis.